BeyondScheme/BeyondScheme.github.io/_posts/2016-04-26-distributed-game-of-life-in-elixir.md

 This is a very simple project and if you find yourself more experience please share your comments how to improve the code described here.
 The full [source code can be found here](https://github.com/BeyondScheme/elixir-game_of_life).
 Thanks!

+# Demo

+Let's start with watching quick demo how the game works.
+As you see we started node1 where the game is running and board is printed on the screen.
+We started also the second node and connected it to the first one.
+From the second node, we added new cells to the board.
+Both nodes are responsible for processing the game but only the first node is a master with info about the current state of the game.

+<script type="text/javascript" src="https://asciinema.org/a/44233.js" id="asciicast-44233" async></script>

 # Just intro to Game of Life rules

 If you haven't heard about [game of life problem](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) then here is basic concept.
 If you already know it, just jump to next header.